Fuad Kasumović: Political career

-Kasumović began his political career in 1996 as Minister of Finance in the Central Bosnia Canton (SBK).
-Prior to end of his term in the office, in July 1998, he was appointed Deputy Director of Customs Administration of Federation of Bosnia and Herzegovina (FBiH).
+Kasumović joined the Party of Democratic Action (SDA) in 1990.
+He began his political career in 1996 as Minister of Finance in the Central Bosnia Canton (SBK).
+Prior to the end of his term in the office, he was appointed deputy director of the Customs Administration of the Federation of Bosnia and Herzegovina in July 1998.
 Following his removal from office in 2001, he remained in the Customs Administration for two more years as a financial advisor.
-Following establishment (by OHR, Kasumović and others) of Indirect Taxation Authority (Uprava za indirektno oporezivanje, UIO) in 2004, Kasumović was appointed Advisor to Director for International Cooperation.
-He remained in this post throughout judicial process until his termination in 2007.
-In the same year he was appointed Deputy Minister of Finance of BiH.
+Following the establishment of the Indirect Taxation Authority of Bosnia and Herzegovina in 2004, Kasumović was appointed as an advisor to the director for International Cooperation.
+He remained in this post until his termination in 2007.
+Following the 2006 general election and the formation of a new cabinet, he was appointed deputy Minister of Finance and Treasury in the Council of Ministers in January 2007.